microsoft/FluidFramework/packages/framework/synthesize/README.md

 const fooFactory = () => new Foo();
 dc.register(IComponentFoo, fooFactory);

-// Factories can utilize the DependencyContainer if the IComponent object depends
+// Factories can utilize the DependencyContainer if the IFluidObject object depends
 // on other providers
 const barFactory = (dc) => new Bar(dc);
 dc.register(IComponentBar, barFactory);